 Especially talented and intelligent children may often receive poor grades for a variety of reasons.
 Studies have shown that intelligence can manifest in many different ways.
 For example, a kid with good tactile intelligence might perform poorly in mathematics even if he has an intrinsic understanding of mechanics.
 Teaching styles often only address certain kinds of intelligence, putting certain children at a disadvantage.
 Intelligent children with learning disabilities such as dyslexia can fall behind if their needs are not properly addressed.

 Adolf Hitler is an example.
-He was a notoriously bad student, yet rose to seize control of a country and made some considerable headway towards conquering the entire world.
+He was a notoriously bad student and dropped out of school when only 16-years-old.
+Yet rose to seize control of a country and made some considerable headway towards conquering the entire world.
 As time went on, however, poor decisions and generally degrading sanity caught up with him.

 Marshall Mathers is an interesting case of this, he hated school and did poorly in it, repeating ninth grade multiple times, but he loved books and read the dictionary front to back multiple times, which he saysgave him his incredible skill at rhyming.